-First Alert Weather Day Update 7PM
+First Alert Weather Day update 7PM

 Watch CBS News

-CBS 11 Chief Meteorologist Scott Padgett gives you an update on the storms forming in North Texas.
+CBS 11 Chief Meteorologist Scott Padgett gives us an update on this First Alert Weather Day.

 View CBS News In